History of Delta Air Lines: 2019

+2020s

 2020

 Following a reduction in demand for air travel due to the global COVID-19 pandemic, on March 13 Delta Air Lines announced it would reduce its flight capacity by 40 percent.
 Additionally, Delta will defer deliveries, cut capital costs by $2 billion, and park up to 600 aircraft.

 On June 2, 2020, all MD-88 and MD-90 aircraft were retired.

 In October 2020, Delta Air Lines and Canadian airline WestJet submitted a joint venture proposal to the U.S. D.O.T.
 The department responded with a number of conditions, including taking WestJet's ULCC subsidiary Swoop out of the joint venture and the divesting of 16 takeoff and landing slots at New York's LaGuardia Airport.
 Both airlines withdrew their applications finding the conditions "unreasonable and unacceptable."
 However, on 23 July 2021, WestJet's CEO Ed Sims announced that the two airlines were still going ahead with a new and revised joint venture application.

-2021
+2021 to present

 After suffering losses due to the restrictions on the industry from the COVID-19 pandemic the year prior, Delta reported its first quarterly profit during its second quarter of $652 million, breaking its five-quarter loss streak.
 Despite the upturn in profits, the company still remains 55% below the $1.4 billion accumulated in its 2019 second-quarter, as flight schedules remain unfilled.
 Airport travel rose greater than initially projected by Delta, raking in 20% more daily net cash sales than expected.
-The company reported it would acquire 29 used Boeing 737s and leasing seven used Airbus SE A350s, expected to be delivered next year, in anticipation of a growing market.
+The company reported it would acquire 29 used Boeing 737s and leasing seven used Airbus A350s, expected to be delivered next year, in anticipation of a growing market.

+In May 2023, a class-action lawsuit was filed against Delta Air Lines for misleading the public in relation to its carbon neutrality claims.
+The case was largely dismissed on the grounds that the plaintiff did not have intent to be a customer of Delta and was not being harmed by the airline.

+On July 19, 2024, Delta was the hardest hit of the U.S. major airlines by the 2024 CrowdStrike incident, with over 1,200 flights cancelled that day alone.

+Thousands of stranded travelers were forced to spend the night sleeping on the floor in the terminals at Hartsfield–Jackson.